Inferring Neutron Star Nuclear Properties from Gravitational-Wave and Gamma-Ray Burst Observations: Method

 In order to compare the GW merger rates to GRB rates, we follow the definitions of characteristic total masses above and consider mergers with $M_{\rm VL}\leq \mtot< M_{\rm LS}$ as sGRBs.
-If $M_{\rm LS} \leq \mtot< M_{\rm PC}$, we consider them as lGRBs.
-For mergers with $\mtot\geq M_{\rm PC}$, we only consider them as lGRBs if their mass ratios ($q=m_1/m_2$) lie between $q_{\rm low}\leq q \leq q_{\rm high}$, where $q_{\rm low}=1.2$ and $q_{\rm high}=3$.
-Mergers with other masses are considered to power either no GRB or low-luminosity GRBs, which are not considered in our comparison.
-Following the above criteria, we add up the GW merger rates in the corresponding mass ranges to obtain the rates for merger-induced sGRBs, $\rgwsgrb$, and merger-induced lGRBs, $\rgwlgrb$.
-Although we start with these criteria, we relax them and discuss the implications later (see Table~\ref{tab:ktable}).
+If $M_{\rm LS} \leq \mtot< M_{\rm PC}$, we consider them as lGRBs. {Mergers with $\mtot\geq M_{\rm PC}$ that undergo prompt collapse to a BH leave substantial mass outside the BH innermost stable circular orbit, forming an accretion disk capable of powering a lGRB, provided their mass ratios ($q=m_1/m_2$) fall within $q_{\rm low}\leq q \leq q_{\rm high}$, where $q_{\rm low}=1.2$ and $q_{\rm high}=3$.
+In prompt collapse BNS mergers with $q < q_{\rm low} $, the near-symmetric masses suppress tidal torques and tails, so most material has insufficient specific angular momentum and plunges into the BH on a dynamical time, precluding disk formation.
+In NSBH mergers with $ q > q_{\rm high} $, the NS is swallowed before tidal disruption outside the last stable orbit, likewise preventing a disk.
+Mergers with other masses are considered to power either no GRB or low-luminosity GRBs, which are not considered in our comparison. \textit{Although we start with these values for our fiducial model, we relax them and discuss the implications later} (see Section~\ref{sec:model} and Table~\ref{tab:ktable}).} Following the above criteria, we add up the GW merger rates in the corresponding mass ranges to obtain the rates for merger-induced sGRBs, $\rgwsgrb$, and merger-induced lGRBs, $\rgwlgrb$.